thomaskien/whisper-praxis-voicemail/readme.md

  - set SKIP_FTS=y SKIP_SOGO=y SKIP_CLAMD=y in mailcow.conf otherwise mailcow will eat all the ram
  - adjust "Forwarding Hosts" in configuration otherwise the "spam" the script sends is not accepted (missing headers etc)
  - create two mailboxes like ab1 and ab2
+ - configure your telephone system to send the voicemail to ab1@praxis.local using the mail server of your just installed machine

 <pre>
 # become root